[Solved] Fix iPhone Stuck on Preparing Update (2026 Updated)

 Checking Storage Space:

-• Go to Settings > General > [Device] Storage.
+• Go toGoGoGoGoGo toSettings > General > [Device] Storage so the next part of the process is easier to complete without backtracking.
 This will show you how much space is used and how much is available.
+It gives you finer control when only one moment should stay slow and the rest of the recording should play normally.

 • The graph and list give you a breakdown of what is consuming your storage, such as apps, photos, and other media.